digiscot/digiscot-website/pages/actionlearning.md

 ## Who should apply?

 We are looking for leaders who represent a cross section of Scotland’s third sector in Scotland.
 You don’t need to be digitally savvy as an individual as it’s your passion and knowledge about creating a more digital third sector we’re looking to engage.
-We are seeking leaders who can demonstrate:

 <div class="panel panel-default">